 NEW RULES Regarding Materials Allowed and Prohibited in the Mission Gardens

 All guests will be required to go through a security checkpoint prior to entering the gardens.
 Please click here for map with designated checkpoints.
 There will be 5 checkpoints, indicated by the blue arrows on the map.
 Campus Safety officers will be checking for any prohibited items.
 Please click here for a list of allowed and prohibited items.
 It is suggested that your guests arrive a little early to allow about 15 minutes to get through the checkpoint.
 Law enforcement guests are encouraged to check in with security on the day of the event.
-Questions should be directed to Mike Brady at email@example.com.
+Questions should be directed to Tracy Cox at firstname.lastname@example.org.

 Academic attire rentals will begin on Monday, May 6.
 The attire will be rented downstairs in the Text Department at the online order/buy-back counter located near the Law Section of the Bookstore.
 The cost for the cap, hood and gown rental is $125.00.
 Students keep the cap/tassel and hood and return the gown after the ceremony.
 You do not need to pre-order a gown.
 The Bookstore purchases the gowns in bulk according to height.
 You will need to provide your name and height and will receive your attire (cap, hood and gown) and a name card.
 This is the name card you will give to the Professor announcing names during the ceremony.
 The name card also has your seat number on it.
 Make sure to bring this card with you to the graduation ceremony!